Inside: A clever mind game to use when your motivation is lagging. Use it to motivate yourself to exercise, clean the house, cook dinner, and more.

 But what if you could trick your mind into thinking that a 6am boxing class was exactly what you wanted to be doing?

-I can do it with smells, too.
+- Smells.
 By lighting incense or diffusing oils that remind me of yoga class, it makes me crave that feeling of peace and accomplishment.
-By getting into your peak state, you remind your brain that you really want to do that thing you’ve been avoiding.

 You can use this technique to get anything done, whether it’s cleaning house, taking time out for self-care, getting motivated to cook dinner, or just feeling good about yourself.